cran/evaluator/README.md

 ### Prepare the Environment

 A working [R interpreter](https://www.r-project.org/) is required.
 Evaluator should work on any current version of R (v3.3.2 as of this writing) and on any supported platform (Windows, MacOS, or Linux).
-If the `pacman` package is installed (`install.packages("pacman")`), Evaluator will auto-install any missing dependencies.
 This README assumes the use of [RStudio IDE](https://www.rstudio.com/), but it is not strictly required (advanced users may manually `knit` files if they so choose).

-Obtain the Evaluator toolkit by either cloning this repository (`git clone https://github.com/davidski/evaluator`) or downloading and extracting the ZIP file from [GitHub](https://github.com/davidski/evaluator/archive/master.zip).
+Obtain the Evaluator toolkit via `install.packages("evaluator")`.
+If you'd like to use the development version, you can install the GitHub version via `devtools::install_github("davidski/evaluator")`.

 ### Define Your Security Domains